-You don’t have a Visa® credit card and don’t have enough cash to pay for the items in your cart.
-You take out your trusty American Express® card to swipe it through the machine only to see that the payment doesn’t go through.
+You don’t have a Visa credit card and don’t have enough cash to pay for the items in your cart.
+You take out your trusty American Express card to swipe it through the machine only to see that the payment doesn’t go through.

-Why doesn’t your American Express® card work?
+Why doesn’t my American Express card work at Costco?